I'm told I got my first fishing pole when I was

 Crappie Camps twice per year since 2006.

-I also serve as pro-staff or
+I also have served as pro-staff or guide staff for many companies over the

 However, a man is not made by what he tells, but